IABTechLab/uid2docs/docs/endpoints/post-identity-map.md

 ###  Unencrypted JSON Body Parameters

->IMPORTANT: You must include only **one** of the following four conditional parameters, plus the required `policy` parameter with a value of `1`, as key-value pairs in the JSON body of the request when encrypting it.
+>IMPORTANT: You must include only **one** of the following four conditional parameters, plus the required `optout_check` parameter with a value of `1`, as key-value pairs in the JSON body of the request when encrypting it.

 | Body Parameter | Data Type | Attribute | Description |
 | :--- | :--- | :--- | :--- |